Charlyhno-eng/nextjs-hexagonal-cli/README.md

 # Next.js Hexagonal Architecture CLI

-A CLI tool to scaffold a fully configured Next.js project with TypeScript, MUI, Prisma, and a clean **Hexagonal Architecture**.
+A CLI tool to create a fully configured Next.js project with TypeScript, MUI, Prisma, and a clean **Hexagonal Architecture**.

 ## Features